 Minimizes Serious Falls

-This is the percentage of patients who suffered from a major fall.
-Falls resulting in serious injuries are often caused by poor nursing care.
-Better nursing care can minimize the number of major falls sustained by residents in a nursing home.
+This tells you the percentage of patients who suffered from a major fall.
+Falls leading to severe injury are routinely associated with lower quality nursing care.
+Better nursing protocols reduces the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections